The CPE II Family Handbook outlines the Philosophy, Policies, and Procedures for the CPE II Community.

-- 90% or more of parents/guardians will attend November and March family conferences.
+- 90% or more of parents/guardians will attend November and February/March family conferences.

 - In order to maximize parental involvement and participation in their children’s education, arranging school meetings at a variety of times, or conducting in-home conferences between teachers or other educators, who work directly with participating children, with parents who are unable to attend those conferences at school

 - CPE II will host an orientation early in the school year to welcome families, articulate the school’s philosophy of learning, and provide teachers with the opportunity to discuss with parents the year’s curriculum and competencies to be developed, with 75% family attendance for this and other school-wide events such as concerts, etc.

 - The CPE II Parents Association will meet at least monthly and will include both evening and morning meeting times to accommodate the maximum number of parents.
 Childcare and refreshments will be provided.